EricFalkenberg/VVaaS/README.md

 # Vegan Volcano as a Service (VVaaS)
 As society moves further toward a mobile-first, cloud-focused environment, it just makes sense for vegans to follow suit, keeping everything on the cloud where it is accessible and up-to-date 24/7.

 Face it: this is America.
 We like to level the playing field for the under-dog and allow the American dream to come true.
 VVaaS&trade; allows for the “democratization of vegan volcanoes” in almost every possible way.
-For as society that moves fast and likes to keep its options open for the next big thing, VVaaS&trade; is the perfect solution.
+For as a society that moves fast and likes to keep its options open for the next big thing, VVaaS&trade; is the perfect solution.

 Call the Rainforest Cafe every day using bleeding edge Cron-Technology&trade;&reg;&copy; and order five (5) vegan volcanoes.